lanl-ansi/MathOptAI.jl/docs/src/developers/design_principles.md

 model.
 Hence, we have `AbstractPredictor`, `add_predictor`, and `build_predictor`.

-In contrast, gurob-machinelearning tennds to use "regression model" and OMLT does not have a single unified API.
+In contrast, gurob-machinelearning tends to use "regression model" and OMLT uses "formulation."

 We choose "predictor" because all models we implement are of the form ``y = f(x)``.